We may not be able to help with your alcohol breath but we can help with your hangover.

 An easy method is to simply eat straight parsley or coriander leaves, or you could cook them up in a dish such as a stir fry or chop it up fresh to garnish a dish with.

 The yellow mustard found in your fridge, or a bar, or a restaurant is a perfect remedy to stave off alcohol breath.
-This spicy condiment has a sharp smell, which can mask the smell of beer or spirits.
+This spicy condiment has a sharp smell, which can mask the smell of alcohol.

 - Tomato Juice